kartgoel/HydraDocumentation/docs/userInterface/libraryFE.rst

 How to Use Library
 ==============

-This is Hydra's web-based library, which visually represents the training data of a specified AI model.
+This is Hydra's web-based library, which visually represents the training data of AI models on an array.
+It stores data about all trained models for different JLab experiments and allows verified users to alter threshold values.

 For a more indepth description on the **Library.html** file, see here: :ref:`LibraryHTML`